freenas/freenas-docs/userguide/system.rst

 to prevent them from being visible as plain text in the saved system configuration.
 The key or *seed* for this encryption is normally stored only on the boot device.
-When :guilabel:`SAVE CONFIG` is chosen, a new screen gives the option to :guilabel:`Export Password Secret Seed` with the saved configuration, allowing the configuration file to be restored to a different boot device where the decryption seed is not already present.
+When :guilabel:`SAVE CONFIG` is chosen, a new screen gives the option to :guilabel:`Include Password Secret Seed` with the saved configuration, allowing the configuration file to be restored to a different boot device where the decryption seed is not already present.
 Configuration backups containing the seed must be physically secured to prevent decryption of passwords and unauthorized access.

-.. warning:: The :guilabel:`Export Password Secret Seed` option is off by default and should only be used when making a configuration backup that will be stored securely.
+.. warning:: The :guilabel:`Include Password Secret Seed` option is off by default and should only be used when making a configuration backup that will be stored securely.
 After moving a configuration to new hardware, media containing a configuration backup with a